Cherry Shortbread Cookies

 If you have young ones who are eager to be part of the festivities, once your cookie dough is prepared and your cherries halved, why not ask them to add the cherries to the unbaked cookies?

-Green and Red Cherries Add "Merry"
+Green and Red Cherries Add a Festive Touch

 To prevent over-browning, double-pan or place a second pan on bottom oven rack.